AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 In this section, you can see the alerts for all courses, certifications, and learning programs in ascending order of the deadlines.
 The deadlines for each of your learning activities are displayed at the left pane.

 Click each learning object to view the corresponding information at the right pane.
-You can click the course/learning program/certification tile to view the complete information of each&nbsp;learning object.
+You can click the course/learning program/certification tile to view the complete information of each learning object.

 Hover the mouse on the timeline area to view the scroll bar at the right-side.
 Use the scroll bar to move up or down and view more alerts.